Extending Conventional LiDAR Metrics to Better Evaluate Advanced Sensor Systems

 The AEye Advantage

-LiDAR sensors embedded with AI for perception are very different from those that passively collect data.
-AEye’s agile system can acquire targets and enable classification in far less time than conventional LiDAR systems would require to merely register a detection.
+LiDAR sensors embedded with deterministic AI for perception are very different from those that passively collect data.
+AEye’s active system can acquire targets and enable classification in far less time than conventional passive LiDAR systems would require to merely register a detection.
 With the ability to modulate revisit rate up to 3000x faster in a frame, iDAR no longer focuses on detection alone: it is now more important to gauge speed of acquisition (i.e., classification range).
 This brings to light the difference between detection range and object classification range.

 Assuming that metrics like detection range are used for accurately scoring how LiDAR systems contribute to autonomous vehicle safety, then evaluators should also consider how long it takes these systems to identify hazards.
 Thus, object classification range is a far more meaningful metric.

 In this white paper, we have discussed why reducing the time between object detections within the same frame is critical.
 As capturing multiple detects of the same point/object is required to fully comprehend an object or scene, measuring object revisit rate is a more critical metric for automotive LiDAR than frame rate.

 In addition, we have argued that quantifying resolution is insufficient.
 It is more important to quantify instantaneous resolution because intelligent, agile resolution is more efficient and provides greater safety through faster response times, especially when pairing ROIs with convolutional neural networks (the subject of a future paper).